SoniaRY-15/BNCC-Feedback-Website/README.md

 # BNCC-Feedback-Website (On how to save and open files)
 RnD Rolling Quest

-Panduan ini berisi langkah-langkah untuk menjalankan proyek ini menggunakan localhost, struktur file penting, cara menyimpan/membuka file, and troubleshooting.
+How to: menjalankan proyek ini menggunakan localhost, struktur file penting, cara menyimpan/membuka file, and troubleshooting.

 ## What we need:
 - Node.js